Aliases for C8G Gene

 The protein encoded by this gene belongs to the lipocalin family.
 It is one of the three subunits that constitutes complement component 8 (C8), which is composed of a disulfide-linked C8 alpha-gamma heterodimer and a non-covalently associated C8 beta chain.
 C8 participates in the formation of the membrane attack complex (MAC) on bacterial cell membranes.
 While subunits alpha and beta play a role in complement-mediated bacterial killing, the gamma subunit is not required for the bactericidal activity. [provided by RefSeq, Jul 2011]

 GeneCards Summary for C8G Gene

-C8G (Complement Component 8, Gamma Polypeptide) is a Protein Coding gene.
-Diseases associated with C8G include immunodeficiency due to a late component of complement deficiency and acute salpingo-oophoritis.
-Among its related pathways are Complement and coagulation cascades and Immune System.
-GO annotations related to this gene include protein complex binding and complement binding.
+C8G (Complement C8 Gamma Chain) is a Protein Coding gene.
+Diseases associated with C8G include Immunodeficiency Due To A Late Component Of Complement Deficiency and Acute Salpingo-Oophoritis.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include protein complex binding and complement binding.

 UniProtKB/Swiss-Prot for C8G Gene

 C8 is a constituent of the membrane attack complex.
 C8 binds to the C5B-7 complex, forming the C5B-8 complex.
 C5-B8 binds C9 and acts as a catalyst in the polymerization of C9.
 The gamma subunit seems to be able to bind retinol.